 Be mindful. stay present.
 Take each day at a time building on the priorities that need to be accomplished each day.

 If you have challenges grounding yourself like an anchor and feel the overwhelm and uncertainty is too much to sustain.
 Reach out for the help of another a friend, family member, or colleague.
-Ack Professional works with its clients to instill positive mindsets and set goals for you to move forward.
-You are welcome to schedule a complimentary discovery session or join in our Fireside Chat each Monday free evening for inspirational chats to move you forward.
+Ack Professional works with its clients to instill positive mindsets, facing the fears and areas in life that often leave us stuck and unable to grow.
+Setting goals for you to move forward.
+You are welcome to schedule a complimentary discovery session.

 Working with many different walks of life as a coach and understanding when a person may need more than coaching, we would be happy to refer another healthcare provider that works for you to help you stay grounded during this uncertain time and walk through the areas you need help.
 Our mental health is important for success moving forward.
 Do not hesitate to reach out us.
 We have a long standing background in healthcare administration working with many doctors and can refer you to where you can get the help you deserve.

 The mind will keep on wondering.
 It happens to all of us.
 Take pauses during these times of the day and throughout your day.